JerryShao3234/BaccaratSimulator/README.md

 task4.sv and task5.sv are identical files which are the top level files for Quartus to build the project on.
 It describes the entire design using each of the files listed above.

-DE1_SoC.qsf contains the necessary pin assignments for Quartus and the DE1_SoC to connect the onboard hardware with the Verilog code.
+DE1_SoC.qsf contains the necessary pin assignments for Quartus and the DE1_SoC to connect the onboard hardware with the SystemVerilog code.

 ## 4 Testbenches: